 Economics

-Average places per year 5
+Average offers per year 5

 Course duration 3 years

-Course requirements Required: Maths
+Course requirements A level or equivalent in Maths

 UCAS code L100